 Am I happy with Agoda?

 I think things can be spelled out clearer to prevent any misinterpretation or misrepresentation.
-When a hotel portal advertises “Free Cancellation: book risk-free and lock in this great price today”, it isn’t clear that this ‘price lock-in feature’ would be void if a customer choose to pay later.
+When a hotel portal advertises “Free Cancellation: book risk-free and lock in this great price today”, it isn’t clear that this ‘price lock-in feature’ would be void if a customer chooses to pay later.

 Furthermore, is there a need to charge 7% more when actual currency fluctuation is just a fraction of that (1%)?
 I did not receive a clear explanation on this.